How to transcribe audio to text in Microsoft

 User recording audio in Microsoft Word to create a transcript

-3 ideas to use the audio to text converter in Word
+Five ideas to use the audio to text converter in Word

-• Turn interview audio to text and speed up writing in the workplace or creating journalism content.
+• Turn interview audio to text and speed up writing in the workplace or when creating journalism content.

 Feature notes